 HILL AIR FORCE BASE, Utah --

 As the commander, Lt.
-Col. Scott will lead the 96-member squadron and four operating locations responsible for monitoring, evaluating, optimizing, and integrating fixed and mobile long-range radars for both the Department of Defense (DoD) and federal aviation and defense communities.
-The 84 RADES sets the standard for sensor coverage prediction and depiction.
+Col. Boytim will lead the 96-member squadron and four operating locations responsible for monitoring, evaluating, optimizing, and integrating fixed and mobile long-range radars for both the Department of Defense and federal aviation and defense communities.
+The 84th RADES sets the standard for sensor coverage prediction and depiction.
 It also provides data analysis and unique radar forensics to support search and rescue missions and aircraft mishap investigations.
 Squadron members ensure that controllers have reliable and accurate sensor information for day-to-day operations, contingencies, and specialized activities such as counter-narcotics and search and rescue.
-Armed with technical experts, cyber operators, radar maintainers, specially trained surveyors, and four operating locations at North American Aerospace Defense Command (NORAD) Air Defense Sectors, the 84 RADES is a major contributor to all facets of air detection, air sovereignty, and command and control.
-In addition, the squadron conducts radar obstruction analysis, including wind farm evaluations, radar coverage studies, and diagrams in support of the Federal Aviation Administration (FAA) and other DoD entities.
+Armed with technical experts, cyber operators, radar maintainers, specially trained surveyors, and four operating locations at North American Aerospace Defense Command Air Defense Sectors, the 84th RADES is a major contributor to all facets of air detection, air sovereignty, and command and control.
+In addition, the squadron conducts radar obstruction analysis, including wind farm evaluations, radar coverage studies, and diagrams in support of the Federal Aviation Administration and other DOD entities.

 Lt.
-Col. Scott’s previous assignment was as the director of operations with the 84 RADES, Hill AFB, Utah.
-As the director of operations, he oversaw the operations of three flights, including the four geographically-separated units in New York, Washington, Alaska, and Hawaii.
+Col. Boytim’s previous assignment was as the director of operations with the 84th RADES, Hill AFB, Utah.
+As the DO he oversaw the operations of three flights, including the four geographically separated units in New York, Washington, Alaska, and Hawaii.
 He supported nine major radar evaluation and special purpose programs encompassing 480 air defense, air surveillance, and counter-narcotic radar sensors worldwide valued at 11 billion dollars.
-Additionally, he facilitated the evaluation of impacts from large-scale wind turbine farms and other obstructions to sustain DoD, Department of Homeland Security, and FAA radar coverage.